 If you have children in a formal educational setting, you may find the summer holidays are a dream or a six-week challenge

 The closure of activities and clubs for the holidays can make finding things to do a real struggle and the summer clubs that do run are usually an extra cost.
-But with these simple ideas, from Sam from our Single Parent Support team, the summer months can be enjoyed at little cost!
+But with these simple ideas, from Sam, one of our Single Parent Support team, the summer months can be enjoyed at little cost!

 1. Create a summer wish list